 Provincial Nominee Programs (PNPs)

 Every province and territory (except Quebec and Nunavut) operates its own PNP with streams tailored to local labour market needs.
-A provincial nomination adds 600 CRS points to your Express Entry profile — virtually guaranteeing an ITA in the next general draw.
+A provincial nomination adds 600 CRS points to your Express Entry profile, which usually puts you well above general draw cutoffs and typically leads to an ITA.
+Selection is decided by IRCC, so confirm current draw details on canada.ca.

 Key PNP streams by province: